 Whether you’re looking for a safe neighborhood in Philadelphia to purchase a house or you want to rent for the time being, you can’t go wrong with Academy Gardens.
 This is a well-regarded neighborhood that may even feel more like a suburb.
 People take pride in their homes, and chances are, you’ll always find children playing outside.
 Residents feel safe, and, therefore, the area is very walkable.
 You’ll have access to not only some fantastic local restaurants and bars but also to plenty of parks and playgrounds.

 Fluehr Park, in particular, is a great area to explore when you just want to get outside for a bit, and the Torresdale Playground is a must for the kids.
-If you like golf, you’re also in luck since there are two golf clubs in your area of town!
+If you like golf, you’re also in luck, since there are two golf clubs in your area of town!

 6. Fox Chase East

 An area that is just as good as you’ve heard (and more) is Fox Chase East, which offers residents a safe, suburban feel that’s still close to the city.
-With plenty of fun bars and restaurants, as well as some eclectic shops, you’ll be glad when you’re able to call this neighborhood home.
+With plenty of fun bars and restaurants, as well as some eclectic shops, you’ll be glad that you’re able to call this neighborhood home.
 Fox Chase is also close to Pennypack Park, which is a great outdoor experience for all ages.
 Parents love to bring their kids there for a day outside, and other residents love the miles of trails available for hiking and biking.

 7. Fitler Square